uasoft-indonesia/badaso-docs/docs/core-concept/role-and-permission.md

     ### Example

-    For example, you will create a broadcast with `badaso-dropdown-item` component that used to **broadcast** something from `browse.vue`, but you want to restrict the permission to some user.
-Just add it to your component :
+    For example, you will create a broadcast message with `badaso-dropdown-item` component that used to **broadcast** something from `browse.vue`, but you want to restrict the permission to some user.
+Just add this code to your component :

     ```bash title="browse.vue"
     <badaso-dropdown-item